-Lizard Island Resort is a magical kid-free coral cay resort (10 years and under) so it would be perfect for the loved-up couple who are no doubt still in honeymoon-mode.
+With a royal baby on the radar for Harry and Meghan, Lizard Island Resort is a magical kid-free coral cay resort (10 years and under) so it would be perfect for the loved-up couple who are no doubt still in honeymoon-mode.
 Plus as the most northern resort on Queensland’s Great Barrier Reef, it’s secluded and when it comes to being a royal, privacy is a big tick.
 Just ask Fergie and ex-lover John Bryan.

 It’s also a National Marine Park, so there’s 24 pristine beaches to explore and Australian wildlife including huge monitor lizards, spinner dolphins, green sea turtles, minke and humpback whales plus abundant coral and marine life.
 Check out The Pavilion (from $4999 per night) or The Villa from $5999 per night.

 FOOD FIT FOR A KING (OR PRINCE, AT LEAST)